& Accreditation on one page.

 Where to start and how to allocate and track tasks was unclear.

 The 3 Modules, 17 Standards, 44 Criterions and 120 Indicators across 184 pages were all calling for my attention.

-The 5th map [above] displays what a practice needs to get done and the bonus Checklists map [below] displays all checklisted items.
+The 5th map [above] displays what needs to be done and the Checklists map [below] displays all checklisted items.

-The 5th map is a real map, analogue, tactile and designed to be on a wall and seen everyday by the practice manager and partners, doctors, nurses, reception and allied.
+The 5th map is a real map designed to be on a wall and seen everyday by the practice manager and partners, doctors, nurses, reception and allied.

-Both high resolution maps are formally and exclusively licensed to 5th map by RACGP as an accepted resource.
-They will assist practices to understand the Standards and prepare and manage pre-accreditation activities.
+The high resolution maps are formally and exclusively licensed by RACGP as an accepted resource to understand the Standards

 Below are sample lines from: